dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeInLogFile()`

 Check if the log file contains the specified content.
-Path is relative to `storage/logs` folder.
+Path is relative to the `storage/logs` folder.

 ```php
 $this->seeInLogFile('example.log', 'Sample log message!');